bradleyeckert/hermes/docs/hermes.md

 Key management is outside the scope of `hermes`.
 Pairing assumes that both ends of the communication channel have the same private keys.
 A pairing handshake between Alice and Bob proceeds as follows:

-- Bob sends a paiting request to Alice
+- Bob sends a pairing request to Alice
-- Alice sends a random 128-bit IV to Bob
+- Alice sends a random 128-bit IV to Bob (challenge)
-- Bob sends a random 128-bit IV to Alice
+- Bob sends a random 128-bit IV to Alice (response)

-The IV is sent encrypted using a one-time-use random IV, which is in plaintext, so that it is kept secret.
+The IV is sent encrypted using a one-time-use random IV, which is in plaintext.
 Each communication session starts with a different IV so that the keystream never repeats.
 The hash key is changed after each message as extra protection against replay attacks.

 After the pairing handshake is finished, `hermesAvail(&Alice)` returns 0 if synchronization has been lost due to data corruption.
 The connection will have to be re-paired with `hermesPair(&Alice)`.

+Communication is ACKed, so it requires a successful IV setup in both directions.

 ## Key management